 Local zoning laws, also called ordinances, establish what business activities can be carried out in a particular municipality.
 You need to get approval, and any required permits from zoning, before setting up a business in a particular location including your home.
 Many cities county zoning and planning agencies require all home-based businesses to get a Home Occupation Permit.

 General Business License

 As a business owner, you are normally required to purchase a yearly general business license.
 Contact your county clerk’s office for more information and/ or any other licenses or certificates you may be required to carry based on the type of business you are starting.
-If you plan to run a home business from a property you are renting you may also be required to get permission from your landlord acknowledging he is aware of the fact that you are starting a home business on his premises.
+If you plan to run a home business from a property you are renting you may also be required to get permission from your landlord to acknowledge he is aware of the fact that you are starting a home business on his premises.

 Sales Tax Permit